OpenPrinting/libcups/INSTALL.md

 Enabling Debug Logging
 ----------------------

-When configured with the `--enable-debug-printfs` option, libcups includes additional debug logging support.
+When configured with the `--enable-debug` option, libcups includes additional debug logging support.
 The following environment variables are used to enable and control debug logging:

 - `CUPS_DEBUG_FILTER`: Specifies a POSIX regular expression to control which messages are logged.